 - Aim High

-Mountain Gate provides an inclusive, challenging and comprehensive curriculum using Department of Education and Early Childhood Development guidelines and Victorian Curriculum as the basis for all planning and assessment.
+Mountain Gate provides an inclusive, challenging and comprehensive curriculum using Department of Education guidelines and Victorian Curriculum as the basis for all planning and assessment.

-The Victorian Curriculum provides a single curriculum for levels F-10 that incorporates the Australian Curriculum as it is progressively developed within a framework that reflects particular Victorian priorities and approaches to teaching and learning.
+The Victorian Curriculum provides a single curriculum for levels F-10 and is progressively developed within a framework that reflects particular Victorian DET priorities and approaches to teaching and learning.

 To support students in their learning we offer a range of digital learning tools, use a variety of assessment techniques closely monitoring progress in literacy and numeracy and students set personal learning goals.

-Excursions, incursions and extensive extra-curricular activities such as GATEWays, the School Musical Production, Public Speaking program, Starlab, Media Watch, Instrumental music, Gardening, Bike–Ed, Swimming, Dance and Camps complement the academic program and offer students the opportunity to discover new interests, develop new talent and extend skills.
+Excursions, incursions and extensive extra-curricular activities such as the School Musical Production, Public Speaking program, Student Leadership Program, STEM, Instrumental music, Gardening, Bike–Ed, Swimming, Dance and Camps complement the academic program and offer students the opportunity to discover new interests, develop new talent and extend skills.

 We provide a learning environment and educational programs in a community that models a passion for learning and a commitment to excellence.